Managing Signing Keys

 Generate a New Key

-When you export an MDS file for the first time, a key pair is automatically generated (the signer name defaults to "Anonymous").
+When you save or export an MDS file for the first time, a key pair is automatically generated (the signer name defaults to "Anonymous").
 To generate manually, click the Generate New Key button in the Signing Keys tab.
+If a key pair already exists, this button is disabled.
+To generate a new key, first delete the existing one.

 Enter a signer name in the dialog.
 This name is included in the signature and displayed when other users open the file.